Loading…

 Wednesday August 20, 2025 10:30am - 12:00pm EDT

-Emily Louina and a panel including Emanuel Rose, Alison Ormbsy, and other children's picture book (CPB) authors will discuss highlights from their experiences.
-Topics will include involvement with the Society of Children’s Book Writers and Illustrators, Picture Book Summit, meeting with an agent, being traditionally versus self-published, and other industry topics.
+Emily Louina and a panel including Emanuel Rose, Alison Ormbsy, Ken Keffer, and Patricia Newman will discuss highlights from their experiences.
+Topics will include resources for Children's Picture Book (CPB) authors, being traditionally versus self-published, market strategies, and other industry topics.
+Panelists will critique select CPB manuscript samples live for greater insight and discussion.

-Following the panel discussion, attendees will have the opportunity to work on their CPB manuscripts with input from the panel and other participants.
+Following the panel, attendees may have the opportunity to informally review their manuscripts with panelists and peers (bring your manuscripts).

 Speakers